-There You Are was an exhibition of Skype paintings presented in New York at Lehmann Maupin's Lower East Side Gallery in January 2012.
+There You Are solo exhibition of Skype paintings in New York at Lehmann Maupin.

 The show also featured a video installation where recorded footage from Skype painting sessions was exhibited alongside the resulting paintings.
 See a short 90 second edit of the installation film here.

-and a short film by presenters ISTANBUL'74 here
+Short film of the show by presenters ISTANBUL'74 here

 Installation views from the Lehmann Maupin page.